MEDICATION-USE SAFETY PHARMACY RESIDENT GOALS (PGY2)

 - Conduct medication-use safety research.

-- Implement at least one medication-use safety project designed to improve the health and wellbeing of patients at Loma Linda
+- Implementation of at least one medication-use safety project designed to improve the health and wellbeing of patients at Loma Linda University

 TEACHING CERTIFICATE PROGRAM

 Residents enrolled into the program will be included in the Loma Linda University School of Pharmacy (LLUSP) Teaching Certificate Program.
 If the resident already completed a Teaching Certificate program as a PGY1 resident, he or she will have the option of being included in the LLUSP Teaching Certificate Program.
 The goal of the program is to provide participants the experience and guidance necessary to understand and apply current educational issues in pharmacy education.
 In order to earn the certificate, each participant must meet the following requirements:

 - Develop and lead case discussions